-Inquiries about counseling, presence in counseling, and information shared in counseling sessions are all confidential.
-Information will be released ONLY with a student’s written permission or with the following exceptions, as required by law: if there is imminent danger to self or others, suspicion of child or elder abuse, or court subpoena in rare cases.
+Inquiries about counseling, presence in counseling, and information shared in counseling sessions is strictly confidential.
+Information will be released ONLY with a student’s written permission or with the following exceptions, as required by law: if there is imminent danger to self or others, suspicion of child or elder abuse, or court subpoena.

-Information may be shared between counseling interns and the director of counseling to ensure the effectiveness of counseling.
+Information may be shared between Counseling Center staff to ensure the effectiveness of counseling.
 All records and communications are securely maintained.